twilio/twilio-video-processors.js/README.md

 ### Assets

 In order to achieve the best performance, the VideoProcessors use WebAssembly to run TensorFlow Lite for person segmentation.
-You need to serve the tflite model and binaries so they can be loaded properly.
+You need to serve the tflite model, binaries and web workers so they can be loaded properly.
 These files can be downloaded from the `dist/build` folder.
 Check the [API docs](https://twilio.github.io/twilio-video-processors.js/interfaces/VirtualBackgroundProcessorOptions.html#assetsPath) for details and the [examples](https://github.com/twilio/twilio-video-processors.js/tree/master/examples) folder for reference.

+#### CORS

+If you are serving the assets from a domain that is different from that of your application, then ensure that the `Access-Control-Allow-Origin` response header points to your application's domain.

 ## Usage